decalage2/oletools/oletools/doc/olevba.md

                             content (Hex, Base64, StrReverse, Dridex, VBA).
       --attr                display the attribute lines at the beginning of VBA source code
+      --reveal              display the macro source code after replacing all the obfuscated strings by their decoded content.

 ### Examples

 Scan a single file: